sharadmv/beginner-hackjam/README.md

 conn.commit()
 conn.close()
 ```
-Now save the file and run it.
+Now save the file and run it by doing `python init_db.py`.
 It should create the `cheeps.db` file and print out something like `[(u'richie', u'100', u'Hello world!')]` to show that reading from the database was successful.

 Awesome!
 Hopefully now you have a basic idea of how sqlite works.
 Now let's integrate it into our site.
 Read this short guide in the Flask documentation: [Using SQLite 3 with Flask](http://flask.pocoo.org/docs/patterns/sqlite3/)

 Let's steal the code they have in the beginning to get and close the database.
+We'll add this to our `server.py` file.
 We'll have to replace their call to `connect_to_database` to connect to our database.
 Also add in the necessary imports, including the `time` module, which we will be using soon.
-The top of your file should look something like this.
+The top of your `servery.py` file should look something like this.

 ```python
 import sqlite3